-Why is it so hard to find time to get grant management training?
-(Or any type of career development training, if it comes down to it?)
+Is it hard to find time for training?
+(For example-grant management training-or any type of career development training, if it comes down to it?)

-Sure we’re all busy rushing to complete the latest project and handling several “number one” priorities each day.
-However, if you promise yourself to take a little bit of time each day-even if it’s 10-15 minutes, by the end of the year you will have had the equivalent of a full week of training-to improve your job performance, career prospects, or just increase your skill level.
+But consider this: If you promise yourself to make a little bit of time for training each day even if it’s 10-15 minutes, by the end of the year you will have had the equivalent of a full week of professional development completed-to improve your job performance, career prospects, or just increase your skill level.

 5 Ways to Find Time to Improve Your Job Skills and Career Prospects